-If your child's attendance falls below 75% for a month or they frequently arrive for school late (after 9:10 a.m.), leave early (10 minutes), and or stay late (more than 10 minutes) your family advocate and classroom staff will meet with you to create a plan to reestablish regular attendance.
+If your child's attendance falls below 75% for a month or they frequently arrive for school late (after 9:10 a.m. or 8:40 for East #3), leave early (10 minutes), and or stay late (more than 10 minutes) your family advocate and classroom staff will meet with you to create a plan to reestablish regular attendance.
 This process may require the completion of an attendance success plan.
 Once the plan is established, attendance will be closely monitored and reviewed with you regularly.
 Continued poor attendance will result in the child's withdrawal from the program.